Skip to main content

 All students have the right to:

-• Change their gender designation and have their gender accurately reflected in school records, including but not limited to school identification cards, classroom seating charts, athletic rosters, yearbook entries, diplomas, directory information;
+• Students must change their gender designation and have their gender accurately reflected in school records, including, but not limited to, school identification cards, classroom seating charts, athletic rosters, yearbook entries, diplomas, and directory information.

 • Identify with, express, and be recognized by staff and student information systems as a gender other than male or female;